HQSquantumsimulations/struqture/documentation/src/physical_types/bosons.md

     \dot{\rho} = \mathcal{L}(\rho) = -i \[\hat{H}, \rho\] + \sum_{j,k} \Gamma_{j,k} \left( L_{j}\rho L_{k}^{\dagger} - \frac{1}{2} \\{ L_k^{\dagger} L_j, \rho \\} \right)
 \\]
 with the rate matrix \\(\Gamma_{j,k}\\) and the Lindblad operator \\(L_{j}\\).
-To describe the pure noise part of the Lindblad equation one needs the rate matrix in a well defined basis of Lindblad operators.
-We use `BosonProducts` as the operator base.

 To describe bosonic noise we use the Lindblad equation with \\(\hat{H}=0\\).
+Therefore, to describe the pure noise part of the Lindblad equation one needs the rate matrix in a well defined basis of Lindblad operators.
+We use `BosonProducts` as the operator basis.

 The rate matrix and with it the Lindblad noise model is saved as a sum over pairs of `BosonProducts`, giving the operators acting from the left and right on the density matrix.
 In programming terms the object `BosonLindbladNoiseOperator` is given by a HashMap or Dictionary with the tuple (`BosonProduct`, `BosonProduct`) as keys and the entries in the rate matrix as values.